-Your pet can be placed on intravenous fluids for the anaesthesia and recovery periods.
+Your pet will be placed on intravenous fluids for the anaesthetic period unless deemed not to be neccessary.
 This helps to maintain their blood pressure during surgery and recovery, ensuring enough blood and oxygen gets to all the important organs.
-This is particularly important for older, overweight or sick patients, and any patient undergoing a long procedure.
+This is particularly important for older, or overweight patients, and any patient undergoing a long procedure.
 Intravenous fluids also make the recovery after the anaesthetic smoother and quicker.

-Many short simple procedures have been done for a long time without intravenous fluids, however the benefits are now being recognised even for simple procedures like simple stitch-ups.
+Many short simple procedures have been done for a long time without intravenous fluids, however the benefits are now being recognised even for simple procedures like desexing.
+This does mean a small shaved patch on a leg for your pet.
+Fortunately, hair grows back.